criszelaya24/tech-tests/frontend/README.md

 - A web app using a [modern and **desirable** frontend framework].
 - Complete setup of linters, Readme's, formatters, any tooling etc thats required.
-- Nothing installed globally to develop or run this web app.
 - Reverse engineering skills to get the URL's for the radio stations <http://www.181.fm>.
 - Deployed to either [github pages], [gitlab pages] or [surge.sh] (**Hint:** Surge is the easiest to get a site live, but gitlab is easiest to [setup a build pipeline in under two minutes]).
 - A dynamic station list.
 Treat it as an API - it must not be hard coded in the app.
 Please serve it with your static assets and fetch it with an http request when opening the app.